strieste/NXOS/IP_SLA/README.md

-Detect_Connected_VM
+Using IP SLA to Update Configurations
 ====================

 # Description
-This script creates a NXOS guest-shell process that will detect specific virtual machines within connected hypervisors.
+This script creates a NXOS guest-shell process to demonstrate how IP SLA can be used to detect specific network events and then update network configurations based on that.

 # Contents